 Tubal division for a woman with a completed family

 When a woman’s family is definitely complete, and the use of a reversible device is deemed unsuitable, then permanent options for contraception need to be considered.
 The male partner option is vasectomy and the female partner options include tubal division or hysterectomy.

-Tubal division is performed during a laparoscopy, and really means that the tube is separated into two pieces by either a mechanical clamp (Filschie clip) or by dividing the fallopian tube with diathermy.
+Tubal division is performed during laparoscopy and really means that the tube is separated into two pieces by either a mechanical clamp or by dividing the fallopian tube with diathermy.
 Both methods are relatively simple and both are permanent.
 Dr Gordon prefers to not leave a foreign body within the pelvis and will be guided by a patient’s directions.

 Removal of an endometrial polyp or intracavity fibroid